Stari Most: Reconstruction

-After the end of the war, plans were raised to reconstruct the bridge.
+After the end of the war, plans were made to reconstruct the bridge.
 The World Bank, the United Nations Educational, Scientific and Cultural Organization (UNESCO), the Aga Khan Trust for Culture and the World Monuments Fund formed a coalition to oversee the reconstruction of the Stari Most and the historic city centre of Mostar.
 Additional funding was provided by Italy, the Netherlands, Turkey, Croatia and the Council of Europe Development Bank, as well as the Government of BiH.
 In October 1998, UNESCO established an international committee of experts to oversee the design and reconstruction work.
 It was decided to build a bridge as similar as possible to the original, using the same technology and materials.

-The bridge was re-built in two phases: the first one being led by Hungarian army engineers, consisting in the lifting of submerged material for its repurpose; and the second one being the removal of the temporary bridge, task assigned to Spanish army engineers, and the reconstruction of the Old Bridge with Ottoman construction techniques by a partnership of civil engineering companies led by the Turkish Er-Bu.
+The bridge was re-built in two phases: the first one being led by Hungarian army engineers, consisting of the lifting of submerged material for its repurpose; and the second one being the removal of the temporary bridge, a task assigned to Spanish army engineers, and the reconstruction of the Old Bridge with Ottoman construction techniques by a partnership of civil engineering companies led by the Turkish Er-Bu.
 Tenelia, a fine-grained limestone, sourced from local quarries was used and Hungarian army divers recovered stones from the original bridge from the river below, although most were too damaged to reuse.

 Reconstruction commenced on 7 June 2001.
 The reconstructed bridge was inaugurated on 23 July 2004, with the cost estimated to be 15.5 million US dollars.

 Diving

-Stari Most diving is a traditional annual competition in diving organized every year in mid summer (end of July).
-It is traditional for the young men of the town to leap from the bridge into the Neretva.
+Stari Most diving is a traditional annual competition in diving, which is organised every year in midsummer (end of July).
+It is traditional for the town's young men to leap from the bridge into the Neretva.
 As the Neretva is very cold, this is a risky feat and requires skill and training, though according to TripAdvisor, tourists do dive as well.
 In 1968 a formal diving competition was inaugurated and held every summer.
-The first person to jump from the bridge since it was re-opened was Enej Kelecija.
+The first person to jump from the bridge since it was reopened was Enej Kelecija.

 Since 2015, Stari Most has been a tour stop in the Red Bull Cliff Diving World Series.
 In 2019 the diving was featured on Series 2, episode 3 of The Misadventures of Romesh Ranganathan.